H4r1eyDev/Utility-Bot/readme.md

 ### I have found a bot breaking bug, and my bot is now completely broken.
 If you've edited then I will not help you.
 If it is standard code downloaded off github then I will assist you!

 ---
+### Why is some of the code in another language / Why is odd letters/numbers?
+It is because this was originally a paid release, I cannot at this time remember what it does and don't want to break the bot, if you leave it as it is then it should work.
+I am pretty sure it's only the start-up that uses it.

+---
+### Where is the event handler?
+There isn't one.
+I forsome reason didn't use one at the time ..
+Hence there ain't that many events ...
+I know, stupid of me.

+---
 ### Credits